Category Archives: Valdosta GA

 The Crescent, 1899, Valdosta

-It serves as the centerpiece of the Valdosta Garden Center, which also features beautiful formal gardens and outbuildings, and has played host to countless weddings and formal functions over the years.
-It’s open to the public Monday through Friday from 2 PM to 5 PM, but closed during major holidays and private events.
+Valdosta’s most famous home, The Crescent serves as the headquarters of several local garden clubs.
+The grounds feature beautiful formal gardens and outbuildings, and the property has played host to countless weddings and formal functions over the years.
+It’s open to the public Wednesday through Friday from 1 PM to 4 PM, but closed during major holidays and private events.

 Damon Olson, who spent five years in college at Valdosta State, reminded me that a photo of the Crescent was used for many years on the box of Winn-Dixie’s “Georgia Crackers” brand.